elias-soykat/pokedex-monorepo/README.md

 This is Pokedex app built with NextJS, Redux, Typescript and Tailwindcss

-!!
-Attention: `packages/pokedex-app` is page router, because the module `next-redux-wrapper` is only available for pages router of NextJS application, `pokedex-app` is built with pages router and `@mui/x-data-grid` is used for first page.
+This packages/pokedex-app uses the Next.js 14 page router instead of the app router because the module `next-redux-wrapper` is only available for the page router of a Next.js application.

 ## Run this project